How To Install and Set Up Laravel with Docker Compose (With Example)

 You can also some details about the network such as giving a custom name and indicating the driver to use;

 version: "3.5" networks: frontend: name: my_personal_frontend driver: my_personal_driver

 Using Laravel in Docker

-If you don't know what laravel is, or you want to start learning the basic of PHP here il the page for you.
+If you don't know what Laravel is, or you want to start learning the basics of PHP here is the page for you.

 We are using version 3